kraftnix/provision-nix/disko/README.md

+# Disko Integration

 [Disko](https://github.com/nix-community/disko) provides a declarative way to partition and format disks with nix.

 This module provides some pre-tested disko examples, which can be imported and re-used across hosts.

-The disko profiles only define root disk setups:
+Most of the disko profiles only define root disk setups.

 ## Usage